Map Collection and Resources (U of O Libraries)

 Step 1: Zoom into the location you are interested in (using search box or navigating within the map)

-Step 2: Select type of historic map you want from the list on the left (7.5 x 7.5 minute and 15 x 15 minute are most commony used)
+Step 3: Select type of historic map you want from the list on the left (7.5 x 7.5 minute and 15 x 15 minute are most commonly used)

-Step 4: From list of maps, click “download” link next to quadrangle name and year you want
+Step 4: From list of maps, click “Download File” link (for TIFF) or "Other Format" link (pdf) next to quadrangle name and year you want

 Find maps and nautical charts of Oregon’s coast, estuaries and larger, navigable rivers.
 Many charts date before 1900.
 Other coastal survey publications are available as well.